 Let’s get real: six-pack abs are the glamour muscles of the core.
-To that end, the sheer number of six-pack abs workouts is an indicator of how much people really just want a cut tummy.
-But having a stomach that has ridges is not a barometer of health.
+And yes, six-pack-abs look great and are fun and sexy.
+But it’s important to note that having a stomach that has ridges is not a barometer of health.
 In fact, in many ways, it is quite the opposite.
 To have six-pack abs you need to have somewhere around the order of 6% body fat.
-Sounds good, right?
-Not exactly.
+That’s…uh… pretty unsustainable.
 Extremely low body fat (that’s below 5%) can put a strain on the body’s system, causing testosterone to drop, the immune system to struggle, brain fog, splotchy skin… the list goes on.
 For many, all of that effort just to be extremely hot might not be worth it.

 So the first step to get six-pack abs is to watch what you eat.
 The fastest way to get abs entails sticking to lean meats and vegetables, and cutting out all sweets and most carbs.
 The second step is committing to an intense six-pack workout routine — not the twice a week deal you do now, but three to four times a week, with determination and focus — to see your abs transform themselves.

 The final ingredient to building your six-pack is a solid dose of daily cardio.
 Developing your overall fitness will help train your body to use energy more efficiently and teach it to start torching calories the minute you begin to move.
 And that’s key because you can have the strongest abdominals in the world, but if they’re covered with a layer of fat, you’ll never see them.